+This approach is about relating and holding in mind how attachment shapes how we see ourselves and our role in the world, and in relationship with others.
 I have extensive training and experience in infant mental health, attachment, trauma, Child-Parent Psychotherapy, and psychodynamic psychotherapy.
-My years of experience working with children and families inform my understanding of how early childhood experiences and relationship patterns can interfere with true freedom and happiness in adulthood.
+My years of experience working with children and families inform my understanding of how early childhood experiences and relationship patterns can interfere with one’s identify, freedom and happiness in adulthood.
 One of my areas of specialty is helping adults heal from traumatic childhood experiences.

 Somatic psychotherapy uses the cultivation of awareness to tune into the body and nervous system to delve into the deeper layers of beliefs, thoughts, and past experiences and the role of that in the body.
 Somatic psychotherapy helps to create a deeper capacity to being with life from moment to moment, by cultivating the ability to regulate emotions and tune into the resilience of the body and human spirit.
-Most recently, I have been studying Somatic Experiencing, a trauma healing intervention that focuses on the body’s innate ability to heal from trauma and restore joy.
-This modality differs from talk therapy in many ways, primarily in that the focus is on the nervous system rather than on narrative.
-Somatic Experiencing focuses on regulating the nervous system, and helping the body to release energy stored from traumatic experiences in a safe and empowering way.
+I am a Somatic Experiencing Practioner, which is a trauma healing intervention that focuses on the body’s innate ability to heal from trauma and restore joy.
+It is based on a lot of different approaches, including the Felt Sense, Mindfulness, Hakomi, and Polyvagal Theory.
+This modality differs from talk therapy in many ways, primarily in that the focus is on the body’s language and nervous system rather than solely on talking.
+Somatic Experiencing focuses on helping people become aware of how their body holds and responds to stress, and helping the body to release energy stored from traumatic experiences in a safe and empowering way- not involving talking in detail about difficult experiences.
 Somatic Experiencing is the life work of Peter Levine, PhD who developed this modality from his observation that animals in the wild do not suffer from post-traumatic stress.

 My expressive arts approach is intuitive and creative, guided by client preference and need.
 I use a range of interventions, including sand tray therapy, storytelling, dance, poetry, music, mindful movement, and art.
 I was trained in sand tray therapy in 2006 and most recently became a certified Dancing Mindfulness Facilitator.